gabrieldim/Crypto-Trading-Graduate-Thesis/README.md

 ### Currently the application has five views:
 - User registration form
 - User login form
-- Home page ( consisting of a graph that shows the history of exactly one hundred cryptocurrencies, so that the user can select a given currency and follow the history of the same, as well as the current value.
+- Home page - consisting of a graph that shows the history of exactly one hundred cryptocurrencies, so that the user can select a given currency and follow the history of the same, as well as the current value.
 Furthermore, basic information can be seen about the selected cryptocurrency such as market cap and so on.
-There is also the possibility to perform the following actions via buttons: adding available funds to the application, withdrawing money, buying and selling currencies ).
+There is also the possibility to perform the following actions via buttons: adding available funds to the application, withdrawing money, buying and selling currencies.
 - View who shows who is the currently logged in user, how much funds they have available as well as a tabular display with all the cryptocurrencies they own.
 - A table through which all cryptocurrencies owned by the logged-in user can be seen.
-- (ADMIN-ONLY) Table showing all successfully executed transactions in the application.
+- <b> (ADMIN-ONLY) </b> Table showing all successfully executed transactions in the application.

 </br>